erikbhan/boco-frontend/README.md

     npm run serve
     ```

-- To compile and minifi project for prodoction
+- To compile and minify project for prodoction
     ```
     npm run build
     ```